department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/DirectoryLayout.md

 directory.
 The module is laid out much like the root of a standard rails project, for instance, it has `app/controllers` and `app/models` directories.
 With that knowledge, you can usually navigate to the code you want fairly easily.

+# TODO
+Why do some directorys have no v# namespace, some have v0, some have v0 and v2, some have v0 and v1

 ## Controllers Directory
 ```
 /modules/mobile/app/controllers
 ```

 ## Models Directory
 ```
 /modules/mobile/app/models